 The Blue Hole

 The Blue Hole itself is a gorgeous water feature inside the 126-acre Blue Hole Regional Park operated by the City of Wimberley.
-To merely lay eyes upon this spot, you can sign in at the entrance for a 15 minute look, but to actually swim under the towering cypress trees surrounding the Blue Hole, you must have a reservation.
+If all you want to do is merely lay eyes upon this spot, it can be accomplished without a reservation.
+The park allows 15-minute viewings after you sign in at the entrance.
+However, if you want to actually swim under the towering cypress trees surrounding the Blue Hole, you must have a reservation.